ComedicChimera/LUX2/doc/static/markdown/manual/introduction.md

 *Replace script.sy with the name and/or path to your script.*

-For information on using the command line, go here.
+For information on using the command line, go [here](cmd).

 ## Asking Questions <a name="questions">

-If you are struggling with something and can't seem to find a solution to a problem, **ask questions!**.
+If you are struggling with something or can't seem to find a solution to a problem, **ask questions!**.
 There are plenty of people out there that can help you.
-Don't feel bad about being confused; it happens to the best of us, and failure is key part of learning.
+Don't feel bad about being confused; it happens to the best of us, and failure is a key part of learning.
 Just remember, to try to learn **why** your solution didn't work, not just what the solution is.